azigler/azigler/README.md

 # Howdy! 👋

-I make resources to help folks use 💻 open source technology.
+I'm a developer advocate focusing on the intersection of collaboration and AI.
+I create resources to help folks use open source technology.

 *My profile...*
 - **name:** Andrew Zigler